franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Include media files in production (include settings.py 154-155 in if statement).
 - Implement a redis channel layer.
 - **TEST** Implemented something to delete a Chat if all the Users in the Chat deleted it.
 - **BUG** Clicking on 'Edit message' will issue a display_chat (receiver)